LearnWeb3DAO/Defi-Exchange/README.md

     };
     ```

-- Now its time to write code for `swap.js` our last `utils` file
+- Now it's time to write code for `swap.js` our last `utils` file

-  - It has two functions `getAmountOfTokenRecievedFromSwap` and `swapTokens`
+  - It has two functions `getAmountOfTokenReceivedFromSwap` and `swapTokens`
-  - `swap tokens` swaps certain amount of `Eth/Crypto Dev` tokens with `Eth/Crypto Dev` tokens
+  - `swapTokens` swaps certain amount of `Eth/Crypto Dev` tokens with `Crypto Dev/Eth` tokens
-  - If Eth has been selected by the user from the ui, it means that the user has `Eth` and he wants to swap it for certain amount of `Crypto Dev` tokens
+  - If `Eth` has been selected by the user from the UI, it means that the user has `Eth` and he wants to swap it for a certain amount of `Crypto Dev` tokens
   - In this case we call the `ethToCryptoDevToken` function.
-Note that `Eth` is sent as a value in the function because user is paying this `Eth` to the contract.`Eth` sent is not a a input param value in this case
+Note that `Eth` is sent as a value in the function because the user is paying this `Eth` to the contract. `Eth` sent is not an input param value in this case
-  - On the other hand if Eth is not selected this means that the user wants to swap `Crypto Dev` tokens for `Eth`
+  - On the other hand, if `Eth` is not selected this means that the user wants to swap `Crypto Dev` tokens for `Eth`
   - Here we call the `cryptoDevTokenToEth`
-  - `getAmountOfTokensReceivedFromSwap` is a function which calculates that given a certain amount of `Eth/Crypto Dev` tokens, how many `Eth/Crypto Dev` tokens would be sent back to the user
+  - `getAmountOfTokensReceivedFromSwap` is a function which calculates, given a certain amount of `Eth/Crypto Dev` tokens, how many `Eth/Crypto Dev` tokens would be sent back to the user
-  - If Eth is selected it calls the `getAmountOfTokens` from the contract which takes in a `input` reserve and an `output` reserve.
-Here input reserve would be the `ethBalance` of the contract and output reserve would be the `Crypto Dev token` reserve.
-Opposite would be true, if Eth is not selected
+  - If `Eth` is selected it calls the `getAmountOfTokens` from the contract which takes in an `input` reserve and an `output` reserve.
+Here, input reserve would be the `Eth` balance of the contract and output reserve would be the `Crypto Dev` token reserve.
+Opposite would be true, if `Eth` is not selected

     ```javascript
     import { Contract } from "ethers";